subzeroid/instagrapi/README.md

 However, you won't need to spend weeks or even months setting it up.
 The best service available today is [Lamadava](https://lamadava.com/p/2bmwFuqv), which handles 4–5 million daily requests, provides support around-the-clock, and offers partners a special rate.
 In many instances, our clients tried to save money and preferred instagrapi, but in our experience, they ultimately returned to [Lamadava](https://lamadava.com/p/2bmwFuqv) after spending much more time and money.
-It will be difficult to find good accounts, good proxies, or resolve chellanges, and IG will ban your accounts.
+It will be difficult to find good accounts, good proxies, or resolve challenges, and IG will ban your accounts.

 The instagrapi more suits for testing or research than a working business!